mischimel/eLibraryReinach/README.md

 This images shows pages for user, which are the page "profile", where users can edit or delete their profile, and again the start page, which appreas after the log out. <br>
 <img src="https://github.com/michimel/electronic-library/blob/0c5c5d4d8b06a59504b8dd5790466ba264d58317/images/Mock%20up/3%20user(profile,%20logout).png"> <br>

-The following images shows the pages only for administrators, as they have addtional functionalities compared to the user.
+The following images shows the pages only for administrators, as they have additional functionalities compared to the user.
 The images shows the page "books", where admins can add books, the page when a specific book got selected, where admins can edit or delete the book, and the page "my borrowed books".
 <img src="https://github.com/michimel/electronic-library/blob/ee7028520188dfe829191a6deb34d2bc659b15c7/images/Mock%20up/4%20admin(books%20and%20book%20search,%20book%20view,%20my%20borrowed%20books%20list).png"> <br>

 This image shows more pages for administrators.
-The page "all borrowed ooks" gives back the history of all books currently beeing borrowed and the books that are already returned, including the username of the user who had borrowed the book.
+The page "all borrowed books" returns the history of all books currently beeing borrowed and the books that are already returned, including the username of the user who had borrowed the book.
 The page "profile", and again the start page, which comes up after the logout.
 <img src="https://github.com/michimel/electronic-library/blob/ee7028520188dfe829191a6deb34d2bc659b15c7/images/Mock%20up/5%20admin(all%20borrowed%20books,%20profile,%20logout).png"> <br>

 The following picture gives some information about the colours used in the mock up and also more ideas for possible (further) improvements can be seen.